Ny (digraph): Malay

-In Malaysian and Indonesian Malay, ny represents the palatal nasal /ɲ/; for example, Spain is called Spanyol (compare with España in Spanish).
+In Malaysian and Indonesian, ny represents the palatal nasal /ɲ/; for example, Spain is called Spanyol (compare with España in Spanish).

 Until 1972, this digraph was spelled nj in the Indonesian standard.

 Spanish

 In Old Spanish scripts, the graph ny was widely used, along with nn and ni, to represent the same palatal sound as Catalan, [ɲ]; however since standardization it has been replaced with ñ.
 Despite this, ny may be found in modern Spanish where ñ is not available, such as in earlier computer programming or Internet domain names.

 Similarly, ny is also used in Judaeo-Spanish.

 Swahili

 In Swahili, ny represents the palatal nasal /ɲ/.
 As other consonant sounds, it can only appear at the beginning of a syllable.
 Examples: